You may wish to see an introductory page to this section first.

 Museum of Chemtou: reconstructed eastern fašade of a Numidian shrine and details of its decoration

 Temples to Saturn on high ground have been found at other locations such as Thugga and Thuburbo Majus.
 Saturn was the Latin name given to Baal, a Phoenician god worshipped by the Carthaginians and eventually by the Numidians.
+In Phoenicia itself, during the Roman rule, Baal was associated with Jupiter (see the gigantic temple to Jupiter Heliopolitanus at Baalbek).

 Before the excavations carried out by German archaeologists the most prominent ruin in the landscape is that of a long aqueduct,